-The biggest release in PeepSo history is finally here.
+The biggest release in PeepSo history (so far) is finally here.
 Please read this post carefully before updating, to be aware of all the breaking changes shipped in this release.

 We highly recommend testing this release on a staging site first.

 Update: patch 18.104.22.168 is now available.

 PeepSo 3 and Gecko 3 deliver a new design, new very powerful Gecko Customizer and some changes to the overrides system.
 Some big design changes could not have been implemented with a graceful backwards compatibility and/or fallback.

 This means the PeepSo 3 upgrade might not be as smooth as usual.